 Nursing Ideals and Realities

 Aged 20, Longmire began her nurse training at the City Hospital, Edinburgh.
 The war was in full force by the time Longmire completed her training in June 1916.
 Among the subjects she studied were anatomy, physiology, hygiene, and medical and surgical nursing.
 One of her fellow students, E. I. MacKay, wrote a poem describing the experiences of starting nursing called ‘Nursing its Ideals and Realities’.

-Royal College of Nursing member and nurse Kate Regan writes of this poem:
+Royal College of Nursing member Kate Regan writes of this poem:

 "I am sure that almost all nurses through the following decades can identify with the feelings she expresses both before and after joining the profession.
 Although the actual “duties” have updated in over the years, the Ideal picture in her mind of calm caring efficiency and happy “band” of nurses certainly rings bells with me.
 Also, the thought that the training will equal instant ability, that patients will be eternally grateful and obedient, that she would be able to be saintly like all the other sisters, never making mistakes and gratefully accepted by her fellow nurses.

 The reality part shows the rude awakening that many of us got when actually starting on the wards.
 That horrible feeling that you haven’t a clue what is going on, not understanding the medical language, your faults and mistakes being numerous and pointed out so blatantly, that you feel you are completely incompetent.
 The writer also has pointed out the mundane repetitive cleaning, fetching and carrying that she had not anticipated.